 Additionally, you’ll need to fill out a property tax disclosure statement to share your past tax obligation with the buyer.
 Finally, if you live in a condo or belong to a homeowners association, make sure you request documents about the association’s financial health and any bylaws that a new owner will need to follow.

 How much will all this cost?

-- Concessions: The buyer may request concessions if their home inspector identifies any necessary repairs.
-You don’t have to say yes, but if you do, you will pay a portion of the buyer’s closing costs.
+- Concessions: The buyer may request that you cover the cost of a necessary repair or ask for other seller concessions.
+You don’t have to say yes, but if you do, you will pay that amount at closing.

 Getting to closing day

 Accepting an offer from a buyer isn’t the end of the journey.
 While you wait for closing day, make sure you’re working with your agent and your attorney to answer questions and provide information in a timely manner.
 Any holdups can delay your closing, which delays your profits from landing in your bank account.

 Schedule movers in time to clean the place up and prepare for the buyer’s final walk-through.
 And if any issues arise that adversely impact the property’s value (the information you needed to share in the initial disclosure), you’ll need to tell the buyer about the change.